stevejay/artfullylondon-web-admin/README.md

 - https://geowarin.github.io/what-i-did-wrong-as-a-cto/

 - scroll position restoration on back button
-- put shared code into a shared directory.
 - replace divs with fragments where possible
 - switch to netlify hosting?
 - https://github.com/marmelab/battery-friendly-timer for the app-updater.